 Finally, those who have admission to Coco Beach Club have complimentary access to The Coco Beach Club Grille for a made-to-order lunch and morning pastries.

 CocoCay only serves lunch, so you will want to have breakfast onboard before heading out for the day.
 Most venues shut down around 3pm; however, this varies by sailing.
 Be sure to check the Royal Caribbean app!
+You do not want to miss trying the infamous mozzarella sticks like I did.

 Check out South Beach